spatie/laravel-tags/README.md

 ## Testing

-1. Copy `.env.example` to `.env` and fill in your database credentials.
+1. Copy `phpunit.xml.dist` to `phpunit.xml` and fill in your database credentials.
 2. Run `composer test`.

 ### Changelog